 The Non-Executive of Sayona Mining (DMNXF) is Selling Shares

-Today, the Non-Executive of Sayona Mining (DMNXF), Dennis Charles O’Neill, sold shares of DMNXF for $2M.
+Today, the Non-Executive of Sayona Mining (DMNXF), Allan Charles Buckler, sold shares of DMNXF for $1.62M.

 See today’s analyst top recommended stocks >>